 Unsatisfactory Customer Satisfaction Ratings

-OFCOM’s annual postal monitoring report found that 39% of evri client was dissatisfied with their service, while only 32% gave it satisfactory reviews.
+OFCOM’s annual report showed that 39% of Evri clients were unhappy with their service.
+In contrast, only 32% rated it as satisfactory.
 In contrast to its rivals, the dissatisfaction rate among its carers is much worse still.

 Yodel, which was second-worst, had an impressive 38% satisfaction rate; is in every way better than Evri’s.
 These statistics point to a firm that seems unable even to begin meeting any basic expectations from its clients at all.